 The botanical name for the tree that chocolate comes from is Theobroma Cacao.
-The word cacao comes from the Olmec people from what is now Mexico and is believed to be the closest pronunciation to the original name of the plant.
+The word cacao comes from the Olmec people who inhabited what is now Mexico, and it is believed to be the closest pronunciation to the original name of the plant.
 History shows that chocolate then changed hands from the Olmec to the Mayans to the Spanish.
 The word cacao is the only word ever used in any of the Hispanic languages to describe what English speakers think of as cocoa.
-It is actually widely believed that the word cocoa has its origins in a spelling mistake.
-A mistake which was never corrected, and perhaps found easier to pronounce, quite successfully overtook the correct form.
+It is actually widely believed that the word cocoa has its origins in a spelling mistake—a mistake which was never corrected, and perhaps found easier to pronounce—which quite successfully overtook the correct form.

-As fate would have it, the original spelling was destined to be re-birthed even within the English-speaking community due in part to a growing interest in the raw vegan food diet, cacao has returned to the food scene.
-Recently, manufacturers of raw vegan food products have usurped the more authentic spelling of the word in an attempt to distinguish their products from products which use roasted cacao beans (i.e. raw cacao powder vs. cocoa powder.
+Due in part to a growing interest in the raw vegan food diet, cacao has returned to the food scene.
+Recently, manufacturers of raw vegan food products have adopted the more authentic spelling of the word in an attempt to distinguish their products from products which use roasted cacao beans, such as raw cacao powder vs. cocoa powder.
 But do be sure to read the ingredients carefully as the lines can sometimes blur between authenticity and trendy marketing.